 Instead of “Nice apartment in central location” you could write “Gorgeous Hideout | Close to Everything.”
 What sounds more enticing?
 In general, avoid using general words like “nice” “good,” and “great.”
 Go for more descriptive ones like “spacious,” “modern,” and “comfortable.”

 You can use all sorts of special characters in your title to help it stand out.
 I chose to use little stars in my title: ★.
 If you want to use these, just copy-paste as I have no idea what the keyboard code is.
-I learned this from Daniel Rusteen, an ex-airbnb employee.
-Listen to this interview with him for more tips.
+I learned this from Daniel Rusteen, an ex-airbnb employee who helped me optimize my listing.
+Check out his service, it’s good.

 If there is a special event that draws a lot of visitors, you can change your title to target these visitors.
 For example, let’s say there a music festival taking place nearby.
 You could add “nearby …..” and fill in whatever the location is where the festival is held.